 Finally, here are a few of my top tips to help you enjoy hiking in Korea and to help you stay safe.

-For now, these are some of the best pieces of advice I can give to help you have a fun day out in the mountains.
+Here’s a quick overview of some of the best pieces of advice I can give to help you have a fun day out in the mountains.

 1: Dress Appropriately